ServiceStack/ServiceStack.OrmLite/README.md

 ```csharp
 db.Insert(new Person { Id = 1, FirstName = "Jimi", LastName = "Hendrix", Age = 27 });
 ```
-But do provide an API that takes an Expression Visitor for the rare cases you don't want to insert every field
+But do provide an API that takes an SqlExpression for the rare cases you don't want to insert every field

 ```csharp
 var q = db.From<Person>()